Organic on a budget

 - Buy Grown in Britain from our shop

-- Eat less meat, and when you do try lower cost cuts such as belly of pork or neck of lamb.
+- Eat less but better dairy and meat.
+Choose organic or grass fed red meat and opt for proportionately less white meat.
+Try lower cost cuts such as belly of pork or neck of lamb.
 Offal too can provide tasty nutritious meals.
-Get friendly with your local butcher for advice on cuts
+Get friendly with your local butcher for advice on cuts.

 - Cook in bulk.
 Make meals in larger batches, use herbs and spices, and cheaper ingredients like tinned tomatoes or beans and pulses to bulk things out, and then freeze left over portions.
 This is a great way making less into more.